1. Please provide your ESG-related policies.

 For 17Capital, responsible investment means systematically integrating environmental, social, corporate governance, regulatory compliance, data safety and responsibility, and cultural and ethical considerations across all stages of the investment lifecycle, from pre-investment activities and through the post-investment holding period.

-Not yet – we are in early discussions with an ESG advisory on the most suitable approach given that 17Capital does not have direct access to the underlying portfolio companies.
+Not yet, but we will seek to consider the most suitable approach given that 17Capital does not have direct access to the underlying portfolio companies.